 On April 19, 2013, the DOJ, the Company, ABI and Grupo Modelo entered into a Stipulation and Order and a Proposed Final Judgment regarding the Acquisitions and the GM/ABI Transaction.
 Under the terms of the Stipulation and Order and the Proposed Final Judgment, in addition to the amendments to agreements described above and other things, the Company will be obligated to build-out and expand the Brewery to a nominal capacity of at least 20 million hectoliters of packaged beer annually by December 31, 2016, and to use its best efforts to achieve specified construction milestones by specified dates.
 The DOJ will have approval rights, in its sole discretion, for amendments or modifications to the agreements between the Company and ABI.
 Under the Stipulation and Order, the Company and ABI are permitted to consummate the transactions contemplated by the Purchase Agreements.
-The transactions crane between the to achieve and but the Acquisitions can be closed pending that review.
-After the 60-day public comment period, but the Acquisitions can be closed pending that review.
+The transactions remain subject to entry of a final judgment by the United States District Court for the District of Columbia following a 60-day public comment period, but the Acquisitions can be closed pending that review.
 After the 60-day public comment period, the court may approve the Proposed Final Judgment, as written, or the court may modify it.
-We can provide no assurance that the Proposed Final Judgment and the Stipulation and Order prior to the final judgment, which is intended to preserve the viability of the assets to be divested prior to the closing, and then the final judgment once it is entered.
+We can provide no assurance that the Proposed Final Judgment will be approved by the court without modifications that could adversely affect the expected benefits of the Acquisitions.
+ABI and Grupo Modelo will be subject to the terms of the Proposed Final Judgment and the Stipulation and Order prior to the final judgment, which is intended to preserve the viability of the assets to be divested prior to the closing, and then the final judgment once it is entered.